Last Updated: July 30, 2022

 Studying Legal Studies in the US

-Legal Studies is a course that is based in liberal arts and at the same time deals with subjects like law and legality.
-Students who take up the subject will have to deal with the ways in which law is shaped over time and how it is dependent on economical, sociological, and political factors.
+Legal Study is a course that is based on liberal arts and at the same time deals with subjects like law and legality.
+Students who take up the subject will have to deal with how the law is shaped over time and how it is dependent on economical, sociological, and political factors.
 At the same time, they will have to understand the cultural influences that created the laws of different times including the present.

 Instead of dealing with the maintenance of the present law structure, Legal Studies students deal with the ideological frameworks concerning concepts like individual liberty, autonomy, political equality, social equality, etc. which impact the theories of justice in the legal framework.
 The perspectives they approach the course from are mostly that of humanist and empirical interests.